-Drug and alcohol detox is often considered the first step in an addict or alcoholic’s journey of recovery.
+Drug, alcohol detox and rehab is often considered the first step in an addict or alcoholic’s journey of recovery.
 They are a necessary step for individuals whose addictions are so severe they are unable to manage withdrawal symptoms without medical supervision.
-Detox provides a safe place to separate from drugs and/or alcohol before you take the next step on your path.
+Alcohol detox and rehab provides a safe place to separate from drugs and/or alcohol before you take the next step on your path.
 Many are unfamiliar with what detox entails, though.
 We’ve compiled a list of questions and answers regarding drug and alcohol detox in Washington state.

 What is Drug and Alcohol Detox?